Diffusion asymmetry of repulsive skyrmions in structured environment

-In this work, we focus on the diffusive behaviors of skyrmions carrying the topological charge of $Q=\frac{1}{4\pi}\int\boldsymbol{m}\cdot(\frac{\partial\boldsymbol{m}}{\partial x}\times\frac{\partial\boldsymbol{m}}{\partial y})dxdy=-1$.
-The Brownian dynamics of a skyrmion is associated with its $Q$~\cite{Zhao_PRL2020}, especially when the skyrmion is thermally interacting with confining potentials in the absence of thermal gradients~\cite{Zhang_NL2023}.
-For example, a skyrmion with $Q=-1$ stabilized by interface-induced DM interaction has a clockwise sense of rotation during its Brownian gyromotion~\cite{Zhao_PRL2020,Zhang_NL2023}.
-Therefore, the skyrmion with $Q=-1$ is in principle easier to pass through the given chiral gate [Fig.~\ref{FIG1}(a)] from the left chamber provided that the opening width $W$ is appropriate.
-It is also expected that the possibility to pass through an achiral gate [Fig.~\ref{FIG1}(c)] should be identical for the left-to-right ($\text{L}\rightarrow\text{R}$) and right-to-left ($\text{R}\rightarrow\text{L}$) cases.
+As discussed in Figs.~\ref{FIG1}(a) and~\ref{FIG1}(b), the skyrmion with $Q=-1$ is in principle easier to pass through the given \emph{OAG} [Fig.~\ref{FIG1}(c)] from the left chamber provided that the opening width $W$ is appropriate.
+It is also expected that the possibility to pass through \emph{a CSG} [Fig.~\ref{FIG1}(e)] should be identical for the left-to-right ($\text{L}\rightarrow\text{R}$) and right-to-left ($\text{R}\rightarrow\text{L}$) cases.
+We therefore first \emph{qualitatively} analyze possible diffusive behaviors of many skyrmions in the \emph{OAG and CSG} systems from the viewpoint of thermodynamics~\cite{Callen_1985}.

-We first analyze possible diffusive behaviors in the chiral and achiral systems from the viewpoint of thermodynamics~\cite{Callen_1985}.
-We consider $20$ skyrmions in the left or right chamber as the initial condition, and assume a simplified system with a fixed temperature and no thermal annihilation of skyrmions.
-We also assume that the interactions between skyrmions and the gate are always effective and do not depend on other factors, such as the skyrmion density.
+We consider $20$ skyrmions in the left or right chamber at $t=0$, and assume a simplified system with a fixed temperature and no thermal annihilation of skyrmions.
+We also assume that the interactions between skyrmions and the gate are always effective and do not depend on other factors, such as the time-dependent skyrmion density.
 Thus, the diffusion rate of skyrmions is treated as a time-independent parameter.
-As skyrmions with $Q=-1$ are easier to pass through the chiral gate from the left chamber, the diffusion rate $k_{\text{L}\rightarrow\text{R}}$ should be larger than $k_{\text{R}\rightarrow\text{L}}$, where ``$\text{L}\rightarrow\text{R}$'' denotes that skyrmions diffuse from the left to the right chamber, and ``$\text{R}\rightarrow\text{L}$'' denotes that skyrmions diffuse from the right to the left chamber.
-Here, we assume $k_{\text{L}\rightarrow\text{R}}=0.23$ and $k_{\text{R}\rightarrow\text{L}}=0.1$.
+As skyrmions with $Q=-1$ are easier to pass through the \emph{OAG} from the left, the diffusion rate $k_{\text{L}\rightarrow\text{R}}$ should be larger than $k_{\text{R}\rightarrow\text{L}}$, where the subscript ``$\text{L}\rightarrow\text{R}$'' denotes that skyrmions diffuse from the left to the right chamber, and ``$\text{R}\rightarrow\text{L}$'' denotes that skyrmions diffuse from the right to the left chamber.
+We assume $k_{\text{L}\rightarrow\text{R}}=0.23$ and $k_{\text{R}\rightarrow\text{L}}=0.1$. \emph{These values of $k_{\text{L}\rightarrow\text{R}}$ and $k_{\text{R}\rightarrow\text{L}}$ are chosen to illustrate representative asymmetric diffusive behavior that can be compared qualitatively with the simulation results.}